Communication and Professional Image in Networking

 Speak to Groups to Enhance Your Image

 Do you know that studies have demonstrated that more people claim to be afraid of public speaking than they are of dying?
-Yet, public speaking, presentations at meetings, and speaking eloquently in small groups can do more for your career visibility than almost any other opportunity.
-Promotions also come more frequently to employees who are able to communicate effectively in person.
+Public speaking, presentations at meetings, and speaking eloquently in small groups can do more for your career visibility than almost any other opportunity.
+Promotions also come more frequently to employees who can communicate effectively in person.

 Project a Professional Image in Writing